antoniofull/thexpatmagazine.com/src/pages/blog/2014-11-10-10-mind-blowing-facts-switzerland.md

   - destinations
 ---

-**Switzerland** is a small country at the heart of Europe and it&#8217;s famous for being a neutral country  for it&#8217;s banks, chocolate and clocks.
+**Switzerland** is a small country at the heart of Europe and it's famous for being a neutral country  for it's banks, chocolate and clocks.

 Often people see **Switzerland** like a kind of boring small country, with not much to offer apart of _chocolates and clocks_.
 Well, here some facts from Switzerland which I am sure you would not expect, not at all 😀<!--more-->